GraphQLAPI/graphql-api-for-wp/README.md

 ## Modules

-GraphQL API is highly extensible.
-By default, it ships with the following modules:
+GraphQL API is extensible, and ships with the following modules:

 _(The documentation for the modules is currently being created)_